sudara/melatonin_parameters/README.md

 If you are a solo coder using Projucer, you could git clone and then manually add this module your project via the UI.

 I'm not a fan of copying and pasting dependencies (IMO that's one of reasons we can't have nice things in C++).
-So, assuming you use git for similar reasons, this will set you up with a git submodule tracking the `main` branch:
+Assuming you use git and want/have modules in a `modules` folder in your project, this will set you up with a git submodule tracking the `main` branch:
 ```
-git submodule add -b main https://github.com/sudara/melatonin_parameters
+git submodule add -b main https://github.com/sudara/melatonin_parameters modules/melatonin_parameters
 git commit -m "Added melatonin_parameters submodule."
 ```

 When you want to update melatonin_parameters, you can now run
 ```
-git submodule update --remote --merge melatonin_parameters
+git submodule update --remote --merge modules/melatonin_parameters
 ```

 If you use CMake, you can inform JUCE about the module in your `CMakeLists.txt`: